brianwmorgan/restaurant-reservation-app/README.md

 1. Run `cp ./front-end/.env.sample ./front-end/.env`.
 1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than `http://localhost:5001`.
 1. Run `npm install` to install project dependencies.
-1. Run `npm run start:dev` to start your server in development mode.
+1. Run `npm run start:dev` in the backend directory to start the server locally in development mode.
+1. Run `npm start` in the frontend directory to start the client app locally.

 ## Frontend - How the App Works